 If students notify the faculty member that they are unable to travel to class because of weather conditions, faculty members should help those students make up missed work.

 Notification of Individual Class Cancellations

 At times, an individual faculty member may unexpectedly need to cancel a class due to illness or other unanticipated life event.
 Each instructor should discuss any weather-related arrangements in advance with students, preferably at the beginning of the semester.
 This discussion should include information about the rescheduling of cancelled classes and/or alternative means of ensuring that students receive a full semester of instruction despite weather-related cancellations.

-If a faculty member cancels a class, he/she must notify students through email lists, instant messaging, Canvas, or any other appropriate means.
+If a faculty member cancels a class, he/she must notify students, either through email lists, instant messaging, Canvas, or any other appropriate means.
 These arrangements should appear in the course syllabus.
-The faculty member should also notify the registrar, who will post individual class cancellations on the campus message board, which you can view online or on the blue television screens around campus.
+The faculty member should also notify the registrar’s office, who will post individual class cancellations on the campus message board, which you can view online or on the blue television screens around campus.
 (Class cancellations will scroll across the bottom of the screen.)
 The registrar also needs this information should students contact the registrar.